rahmed31/FlatFileDB/README.md

 # Flat File Database System
 ## Introduction

-This repository details the creation and use of a primitive flat file database system that stores an entire database in a single file through the utilization of scheduled threads.
+This repository details the creation of a primitive flat file database system using scheduled threads and how to use it.

 ## What it does